honeybadger2121-home/Region40bot_translatorbot/TERMS_OF_SERVICE.md

 ---

 **Effective Date:** August 27, 2025
-**Last Updated:** August 27, 2025
+---

-By using the Combined Discord Bot, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service and our Privacy Policy.
+**By using the Region40Bot, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.**

-For questions about these Terms, please contact us through our GitHub repository or the support channels listed above.